brainprot-dev/alphacross-xl/README.md

    - Click 'View' in the Menu Bar
    - Select 'Hide/Show Code' to hide the implementation details

+### Local Environment
+You can also download the IPython Notebook given here and use your local python environment to run it.
+This allows you finer control over the tool and can also help you if you are modifying the tool for development/exploratory purposes.

 ### Input Requirements

 1. **Cross-linking Data File** (.xlsx or .csv):